michmike/Raspberry-PI-Q/README.md

 * PartyQ only offers smoker temperature control for $150

 ## Wiring Diagram
+* Look at the PIN numbers of the RPI on the pictures listed below before you get started.
+Also look at some of my detailed pictures and follow the color coding of the wires
 * Connect the Robogaia dual thermocouple plate
+  * The plate fits flush on top of the RPI on one end of the RPI extensibility connectors.
+Look at the pictures below as well as the documentation at http://www.robogaia.com/raspberry-pi-dual-thermocouple-plate.html for more details
-* Connect the relay
+* Connect the relay to the Robogaia plate and the RPI
   * Useful post: https://www.amazon.com/gp/customer-reviews/RUNBAXRMMUMBL/ref=cm_cr_arp_d_rvw_ttl?ie=UTF8&ASIN=B00KTEN3TM
   * Useful video: https://www.youtube.com/watch?v=OQyntQLazMU
-  * There are two rows of input pins (GND IN1 IN2 IN3 IN4 VCC) and (JD-VCC VCC) with the latter coming with a jumper bridging the pins (keep the jumper on!)
+  * There are two rows of input pins (GND IN1 IN2 IN3 IN4 VCC) on the relay board and (JD-VCC VCC) with the latter coming with a jumper bridging the pins
+    * Keep the jumper for (JD-VCC VCC) on
     * Connect a wire from GND on your device (pin #6) to GND on the relay module
     * Connect a wire from the 5V pin on your device (pin #2) to the VCC pin that is adjacent to IN4 (not the one next to JD-VCC!)
     * Finally hook the GPIO 26 (pin #37) up to IN2
     * Set the pin to 'low' or 0V in the software to activate and 'high' or 3.3V-5V to deactivate
   * Run "sudo python3 relay_tester.py" from the source code below to test the relay on/off operations
+* Splice the power source for the 12v DC power source for the fan and have it go through the relay IN2 so that the relay can control the on/off power supply for the fan
+* Connect the two K thermocouples to the correct +/- on the Robogaia plate
+* Connect the power supply to the RPI.
+Micro-usb power supply has to be at least 2 amps

 ## Setting up the Raspberry PI 3 Model B
 You only need to perform the following steps once!
 * Download NOOBS zip file from https://www.raspberrypi.org/downloads/
 * Format your microSD card to FAT32 as per https://www.raspberrypi.org/documentation/installation/sdxc_formatting.md
 * Extract zip files using 7zip to the SD card as per https://www.raspberrypi.org/learning/software-guide/quickstart/
-* Connect all the RPI components (mouse, keyboard, network, HDMI)
+* Connect all the RPI components (mouse, keyboard, network, HDMI, etc)
-* Put the microSD into the RPI and connect the power to start it up
+* Put the microSD into the RPI and connect the power to start it up.
+Make sure the power source is at least 2 amps.
   * Pick Raspian (the full operating system) and select Install
   * Follow the instructions to set up the RPI on first boot and eventually it will boot to the graphical user interface
 * Update to the latest software as per https://www.raspberrypi.org/learning/software-guide/update-sd-card/